 Walking and Cultural Tours in Athens

 Athens is the capital of Greece as well as its largest city.
 It is one of the oldest cities in Europe thus it represents the historical capital and cradle of modern civilization.
 Here, you will witness the immortal beauty of ancient city and culture through preserved legacy of many archaeological wonders.
 What makes this city immortal over time is the young spirit of its people that keep it lively and vibrant.
 Bright sunny days, deep blue Aegean sea, fascinating ancient history and exciting daily life make this city a must visit destination in Greece.

-Things to do in Athens
+What to See in Athens

-Wander around the narrow streets of “old” Athens and enjoy the colourful corners of Monastiraki area.
+Wander around the narrow streets of “old” city and enjoy the colourful corners of Monastiraki area.
 While you are here, visit the traditional bazaar where the smell of different traditional spices will intoxicate your senses.
 Experience the city vibe while roaming around Ermou street – the city’s most commercial street filled with shops that suit everyone’s taste.
-For a more contemporary side of Athens, take a stroll around the Kolonaki neighbourhood and shop your way through several high end boutiques.
+For a more contemporary side, take a stroll around the Kolonaki neighbourhood and shop your way through several high end boutiques.
 Take a rest from all the exploring in one of the many local taverns and enjoy a refreshing glass of ouzo accompanied with traditional Greek delicacies.

 One thing that is certain when it comes to Greek destinations and cities is that the food never disappoints.
 Greek food differs from area to area and each one has its own specialties.
 Same goes for Athens this culinary capital of Greece that offers a plethora of Greek dishes such as mousaka, pastitsio, gemista, and of course fish soup made from local catch of the day.
-You can find all these dishes and more at about any tavern in Athens.
+You can find all these dishes and more at about any tavern.
 To make your visit even better, pair this amazing food with some of the local house wines or ouzo.